TheBlackSwitch/Ancient-Artifacts-2/.github/ISSUE_TEMPLATE/bug_report.md

 **Crash reports / log files**
 If applicable, add a crash report.
 If something isn't working (like an item not showing) it's also very likely that there is someting in the logs so please also provide then I you believe that they can help.

 **Desktop (please complete the following information):**
  - What minecraft version are you using?
  - What version of Ancient Artifacts are you using?
- - How did you install the datapack/mod?
+ - Did you install the mod or the datapack?
+ - If you're on a server, are you using any server side software?
+ - Are you using any mods?
+If so, which ones?

 **Additional context**
 Add any other context about the problem here.